lowrycito/handbook/pages/study-manual-general-handbook-24.md

 before beginning their mission.
 They follow King Benjamin’s counsel to “watch yourselves, and your thoughts, and your words, and your deeds” (Mosiah 4:30).

 They respond promptly to instructions given with the call.
-They should also review the booklet Adjusting to Missionary Life or Adjusting to Service Missionary Life: Resource Booklet.
-They and their family members should also study the conditions they will serve in.
+They study doctrine and principles in the scriptures and in Preach My Gospel, giving emphasis to chapter 3.
+They also review the booklet Adjusting to Missionary Life or Adjusting to Service Missionary Life: Resource Booklet.
+They and their family members also study the conditions they will serve in.

 Family members and leaders support missionaries in these efforts.
 They also emphasize the importance of doing good and remaining worthy of the Spirit.